jokubasver/yart/README.md

  - Fix framerate get and test buttons (doesn't put the values in automatically, and also gives socket timeout error, otherwise seems to work)
  - Add support for RAW capturing and DNG conversion with PyDNG: https://github.com/schoolpost/PyDNG
- - Properly disable TMC UART when deselecting it in GUI
- - If using TMC2209 UART - switch to its motor control instead of yart motor control

 ## Original Text: